Do you want some tips for tanning outside?

 Also, remember- just because you’re not burning doesn’t mean you’re not damaging your skin.
 A suntan itself is technical a form of skin damage.

-First and foremost, you must always know what UV index is best for tanning is.
+First and foremost, you must always know what UV index is best for tanning.

 The UV index is one of the big words that you’ll encounter whenever we are talking about how to tan correctly.